cirosantilli/git-tutorial/index.md

     git show HEAD^:path/to/file
     git show $HASH^:path/to/file

-Application: checkout a file with a diferent name:
+Application: checkout a file with a different name:

     git show HEAD^:path/to/file > new/path/to/file